 Update WiFi Driver in Windows 10

-There are two simple procedures to update WiFi driver in Windows 10.
+There are two simple procedures to update WiFi driver in Windows 11 or 10.
 The one is via “Windows Update” and another one is through “Device Manager”.

 Through Windows Update

 On the right pane of the following page, make a hit on the Check for updates button.

 If the manufacturer of “wireless network adapter” installed in your computer has published new updates via “Windows Update Service”, the system will all by itself download as well as install that latest update.

 Note: The only concern with this method is that the manufacturer can take time to make the update available via this channel.
 However, if the wireless network adapter is from Microsoft, it might reach early.

 Via Device Manager

 Another simple method to update WiFi driver in Windows 10 and 11 is through “Device Manager” and to do so walk through the given sequence of steps.